nocobase/docs/docs/en-US/handbook/backups/index.md

   - underscored
   - table prefix
   - schema
+- When the `Tolerant mode` is not enabled, and the database version when creating the backup is higher than the current application database version.

 > **Restore is a full database operation.
 It is recommended to back up the current database before restoring a backup.**